SimranS224/GameCenter/Phase2/README.md

 for SlidingTiles we did this for testing purposes, further the leaderboard only display the highest score of a person.

 # leaderboard Note
 Each games scores is calculated such that lower scores mean that you did better in the game, the goal was to resemble ranking.
+Further to navigate swipe left and right through the tab views, note there is a delay for the fragments to be displayed, we tried several solutions but were unable to resolve this delay to our extension of implementing a leaderboard with tab views.
+By swiping 4 times to the right all the fragments are loaded and display (note if a fragment has not yet displayed swiping all the way to the right and then back to any view you desire to look at will solve the issue).

 #**IMPORTANT NOTE: